slackspace-io/shoebox/charts/shoebox/README.md

   --set config.useMockDatabase=true
 ```

 > **Important**: When disabling persistence, you must also disable PostgreSQL to avoid database connection errors.
-Additionally, you should enable the mock database option (`config.useMockDatabase=true`) to provide a placeholder database URL for testing.
+The application will automatically use a mock database URL when PostgreSQL is disabled, but you can also explicitly set `config.useMockDatabase=true` for clarity.
 The application requires a valid database URL to start up, even in test mode.

 ## Upgrading